-Recipients of Stock Options Internal Directors ----------------------------- --------------------
+Recipients of Stock Options Internal Directors Recipients of Stock Options Internal Directors -- ----------------------------- --------------------

-Supplementary Expl anation Recipients are those who have une xpired rights to exercise the stock options granted by May 2013.
-[Director Remuneration ] Disclosure of Individ ual Directors' No Individual Di sclosure Supplementary Expl anation and Supervisory Con nmittee) was 2 10 million yen.
-The maximum am ount of remuneration members of the Audit on is 370 million yen ors who concurrently Policy on Determini and Calculation Meth tion Amounts Established Disclosure of Policy on Determinir ng Remuneration on Amounts and Ca alculation Methods tenure upon c onsidering AIC ach as their position, ae scope approved by [Supporting System for External Dire ectors] prior to the dat e of a meeting.
-In addition, upon re equest from an exter f Directors and sends rnal director, advance Status of Former Repre esentative Dir ector and Pres ident, etc.] Name of Advisor/Senior Advisor, etc. who previously d President, etc. Name Position Duties Working patte (full-time/ part-time, paid/unpaid etc.) Retirement da ate Term of office Total number of Advis r are former Representative Director or and Preside nt, etc. Other
+Recipients are those who have unexpired rights to exercise the stock options granted by May 2013.

+[Director Remuneration]

+Disclosure of Individual Directors' No Individual Disclosure Remuneration

+The total annual amount of remuneration paid to directors (excluding directors who are members of the Audit and Supervisory Committee) was 210 million yen.
+The maximum amount of remuneration is 370 million yen per year, which does not include the employee salary portion of remuneration for directors who concurrently serve as employees.

+Policy on Determining Remuneration Amounts Established and Calculation Methods Established

+Disclosure of Policy on Determining Remuneration Amounts and Calculation Methods

+AICA determines directors' remuneration amounts by taking into account factors such as their position, responsibilities, and tenure upon considering AICA Group's business results, within the scope approved by the General Meeting of Shareholders.

+[Supporting System for External Directors]

+For external directors, the secretariat provides agenda items for meetings of the Board of Directors and sends materials in advance prior to the date of a meeting.
+In addition, upon request from an external director, advance explanations on agenda items for a meeting of the Board of Directors are provided.

+[Status of Former Representative Director and President, etc.]

+Name of Advisor/Senior Advisor, etc. who previously served as Representative Director and President, etc.

+Name Position Duties Working pattern (full-time/ part-time, paid/unpaid, etc.) Retirement date Term of office

+Total number of Advisors/Senior Advisors, etc. who are former Representative Director and President, etc.

+Other

-2. Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System)
+2. Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration

+Decisions (Overview of Current Corporate Governance System)